Rareloop/primer/README.md

 ## Usage
 The easiest way to get up and running is to use the inbuilt PHP Standalone Server:

-`php -S localhost:1234 -t web`
+`composer server`

-And then open the following URL in your browser `http://localhost:1234`.
+And then open the following URL in your browser `http://localhost:8080`.

+If you need to specify the port you can pass this as an argument to the command:

+`composer server 1234`

 ## Getting Started